Absences

 Final salary benefits (up to 31.3.2014): Pensionable pay should not be affected as notional pay should be provided.

-Career average (CARE) benefits (from 1.4.2014): Pensionable pay should not be affected as APP is added back in.
+Career average (CARE) benefits (from 1.4.2014): Pensionable pay should not be affected as APP should be provided .

 Employee contributions: No contributions due.